MASSAGE THROUGH INSURANCE.

 We will use the insurance carrier's online portal or telephone services to verify your benefit information as soon as possible prior to your appointment.
 Insurance phone services are only available Monday - Friday.

-Evergreen Massage & Wellness only submits claims to Primary Insurance (no dual insurances billing service).
+Evergreen Massage & Wellness only submit claims to Primary Insurance (no dual insurance billing service).
 Patients will have to submit to their secondary insurance for reimbursement.

 If we are unable to verify these benefits due to unforeseen conditions and you choose to keep your appointment be advised that you are still responsible for payment.

 We will use your verified insurance information to calculate any co-pay, coinsurance, or deductible amounts - these amounts are due at the time of service.

 We will comply with your insurance company’s requests for your medical information as long as we have a current HIPAA release form that states we have permission to do so.

 The verification of benefits does not mean your plan will cover the treatment.
 Final payment determination will be made when your insurance company processes your claim.
 The client is responsible for the full payment of the appointment if insurance denies your claim.

 Keeping track of insurance benefit limits, prescriptions, and/or referral status is client responsibility.
 You may receive courtesy phone calls or emails to warn you of potentially non covered appointments.
 Unfortunately, we do not have the resources to manually oversee every client’s benefit limits and requirements so these warnings are not guaranteed.

 If for any reason payment is denied either by my insurance company or by my attorney, you are financially responsible to pay for all massage therapy treatments.